Collectible prices skyrocket, to the dismay of hobbyists

 “Prices are going up, and access is going down,” said Brian Lewis, who operates a YouTube channel under the name Tolarian Community College.

 “It may be a burgeoning industry, but this is still big business.
 Brands want to reach these audiences,” said Justin Kline, co-founder of Markerly, an influencer marketing agency.
-He estimates Paul may bring in six figures per video in advertising revenue.
+Based on standard industry metrics, he estimates Anderson earns upward to $50,000 in advertising revenue doing unboxing videos, while Logan Paul may earn six figures per video.

-The hype has sent collectors scrambling to find out if their Pikachu or Mox Emerald might be worth a fortune.
-To do so, they turn to grading services, which have been flooded with orders — some with a wait time of over a year.
+The hype has sent collectors scrambling to find out if their Pikachu, Charizard, Mox Emerald or Ancestral Recall cards might be worth a fortune.
+To do so, they turn to grading services, which have been flooded with orders.

+The grading service Beckett’s has effectively stopped accepting any cards to grade unless the customer is willing to pay $250 per card for its ultra-fast turnaround service typically reserved for the costliest collectibles.
+The turnaround time for basic grading services is more than a year, the company says.

 But the frenzy goes beyond trading cards.
 The U.S. Mint released a 100th Anniversary collection of the Morgan silver dollar, considered by coin collectors to be one of the most beautiful designs ever made, early this summer.
 The products sold out in minutes.